umd-mith/airwaves/src/pages/exhibits/gibson.md

   a new vision for what music over the airwaves could and should do, and he applied this to his work as a radio manager and an advocate for public radio.
 visuals:
+  - image: /images/kuom.jpg
+    title: KUOM was granted a broadcast license in 1922.
+P﻿aulu began working for the station in 1931 and became its director in 1938.
   - image: ../../../static/images/bbc-documentation.png
     title: >-
       Paulu's developing expertise on international radio, particularly his